ksteinhok/ksteinhok.github.io/README.txt

 Strata by HTML5 UP template
 html5up.net | @ajlkn

-Site I Created using HTML5 template, displays some of my recent projects. will be continually updtaed
+Site I Created using HTML5 template, displays some of my recent projects. will be continually updated